This was a first - cake inspiration from a nail artist!

 - 2 tablespoons of clear vanilla extract!

-Mix together all wet ingredients (butter, egg whites, buttermilk, vanilla, and gel food color) in a large bowl with a wire whisk.
-Blend in cake mixes for 30 seconds, and then beat with a wire whisk or hand mixes for 2 minutes until well combined.
+Combine all wet ingredients (butter, eggs, buttermilk, and vanilla) in a large mixing or stand mixer bowl and beat until well mixed.
+Blend in cake mixes on low speed for 30 seconds, and then beat with a wire whisk or hand mixes for 2 minutes until well combined.

 Divide batter evenly between the prepared cake pans (I find a kitchen scale helpful for this part).
 This guarantees your layers will bake to be the same height.